• Home

 Example For example, a company advertising a limited-time discount on its website for all customers would be considered a general offer.
 For instance, if a person sends a job offer letter to a particular candidate outlining the terms of employment, it would be considered a specific offer.

-Common Mistakes Students and Professionals Make While Understanding Offers
+Common Mistakes Made While Understanding Offers

 Even law students and working professionals often make errors while learning about offers in contract law.
 These mistakes can lead to misunderstandings or misapplication of legal principles.